This post was originally published in May 2015 and updated in February 2019 after my big trip to Bali (and nearby islands) in 2018

 With over 17,000 islands (I’m sure some of those are just rocks that disappear at low tide though) to choose from, planning a trip to Indonesia can be a daunting prospect.
 There’s no way to see it all on one trip, so if you’re thinking of going backpacking in Indonesia it’s best to choose a couple of regions and explore them well.
-Here are the places I’ve been (during over 2 months in Indonesia on a few different trips) and some advice on accommodation, transport and budgeting.
+Here are the places I’ve been (during over three months in Indonesia on a few different trips) and some advice on accommodation, transport and budgeting.

 Possibly the most interesting big city in Indonesia, Jogjakarta is an ideal place to base yourself for excursions in central Java.
 The town itself has a nice little backpacker area – the back alleys filled with guesthouses, cafes and restaurants provide a nice respite from the chaotic streets.